gkwa/ChefSoloLesson/getting_started_with_Chef-Solo.md

+How to install Emacs into AWS EC2 instance:

+    $ cd
+    $ sudo yum -y install emacs

 How to install Git client into AWS EC2 instance:

     * remember you need IP port #9418 to be open in the security